2015 2500 New Car Test Drive

-The 2014 Ram Heavy Duty models boast some of the highest tow ratings among pickups.
-Ram HDs offer five engine power ratings and a range of interiors from commercial-friendly to luxury.
+The 2015 Ram Heavy Duty pickups boast the highest tow ratings among one-ton pickups.
+Ram HDs offer more engine and transmission choices than competitors and a range of interiors from commercial-friendly to luxury.

-Maximum towing for the 2014 Ram 2500 is nearly 18,000 pounds and for the 2014 Ram 3500 it is 30,000 pounds; top payload approaches 4000 pounds for a Ram 2500 and is 7320 pounds on Ram 3500.
-Like all full-size pickup trucks, the maximum tow rating and maximum load rating apply to different trucks and not simultaneously.
-While Ram's payload numbers are fully competitive, the 3500's towing ability is literally tons better than challengers and only one pickup, an F-450, tows more.
+Maximum towing for the 2015 Ram 2500 is approximately 18,000 pounds and for the Ram 3500 it is 30,000 pounds; top payload approaches 4000 pounds for a Ram 2500 and 7320 pounds on Ram 3500.
+Like all full-size pickup trucks, the maximum tow rating and maximum load rating apply to different versions and not simultaneously.
+Ram's payload numbers are fully competitive, the 3500's towing ability is literally tons better than challengers and only one pickup, an F-450, tows more.
 (Most HD pickups pulling a trailer rated for anything near their maximum load capacity may require some sort of driver's license beyond the norm or an endorsement.)

 Ram HD rides well and cruises quietly by heavy-duty pickup standards but you can't compare the ride to a car, nor noise from six tires, lots of airflow and trailer hardware.
-We found the rear-air suspended Ram 2500 rode quite comfortably empty or towing, while four-door Ram 3500s towed comfortably into the 28,000-pound range.
+We found the Ram 2500 with rear air suspension rode quite comfortably empty or towing, while four-door Ram 3500s towed comfortably into the 28,000-pound range.
 As with most full-size pickups, the four-door crew cabs tend to ride more nicely and isolate from vibration better due to their longer wheelbase and better body mounts.

-Equipment levels vary from the Ram Tradesman's rubber-vinyl coverings and crank windows to Ram Laramie's heated steering wheel and rear seats, heated/ventilated front seats, driver memory system, configurable instrument cluster and text-to-voice infotainment systems.
+Equipment levels vary from the basic Ram Tradesman's rubber-vinyl coverings and crank windows to top trim levels with heated steering wheel, heated/ventilated front seats, driver memory system, configurable instrument cluster and text-to-voice infotainment systems.
 All cabs are roomy but the Ram MegaCab offers more cabin lounging space than any HD pickup.

-Ram 2500 and 3500 Heavy Duty models compete with Ford Super Duty, Chevrolet Silverado HD, and GMC Sierra HD pickups.
+Ram 2500 and Ram 3500 Heavy Duty models compete with Ford Super Duty, Chevrolet Silverado HD, and GMC Sierra HD pickups.
 Ram HD shares many interior elements and styling cues with Ram 1500 models, though they are not identical.
 Ram 3500 is also offered in a cab/chassis version, with straight frame rails and commercial intent just like the Ram 4500 and Ram 5500 series.

-The 2014 Ram 2500 and Ram 3500 Heavy Duty pickups come in Tradesman, SLT, Outdoorsman, Power Wagon, Laramie, and Laramie Longhorn trim levels, plus regional SLT packages such as the Big Horn and Lone Star.
+The 2015 Ram 2500 and 2015 Ram 3500 Heavy Duty pickups come in Tradesman, SLT, Outdoorsman, Power Wagon, Laramie, and Laramie Longhorn trim levels, plus regional SLT packages such as the Big Horn and Lone Star.
 Three cab configurations are available: Regular, Crew Cab, Mega Cab.
 Two bed lengths (6-foot, 4-inch and 8-foot) are offered, along with a choice of four wheelbases.
 Ram 3500 models are available with single or dual rear wheels (SRW or DRW).
-The Power Wagon is 2500 4WD, Crew Cab, gasoline only; Ram HD regular cab is Tradesman or SLT trim only; Mega Cabs come only with the short bed.
+The Power Wagon is Crew Cab only; Ram HD regular cab is Tradesman or SLT trim only; Mega Cabs come only with the short bed.

-Ram 2500 and Ram 3500 come standard with the 5.7-liter V8 and 6-speed automatic; no manual is offered for the V8.
-A factory-built CNG (natural gas) unit is available on a few 2500 Crew Cab long box.
-The 6.4 Hemi is available on most trims, and for the first time in decades, on a dual-rear wheel 3500.
-The optional Cummins 6.7-liter turbodiesel is available in three power levels with three corresponding transmissions.
+Ram 2500 and Ram 3500 come standard with the 5.7-liter V8 and 6-speed automatic; no manual is offered for the V8s.
+A factory-built CNG (natural gas) unit is available on a few Ram 2500 Crew Cab long-box models.
+The 6.4-liter Hemi gas engine is available on most trims, including dual-rear wheel 3500.
+The Cummins 6.7-liter turbodiesel is available in three power levels with three corresponding transmissions.
 On most Ram HD models, part-time 4WD (manual or electric-shift) adds about $3,000.

 Ram Big Horn and Ram Lone Star editions are packages based on a Ram SLT with some Outdoorsman parts and Uconnect 5.0 touchscreen audio with Bluetooth and satellite radio.

 Power Wagon models come only as 2500 Crew Cab.
-Power Wagons get electric locking front and rear differentials, a front antiroll bar disconnect, specific suspension with Bilstein shocks, 32-inch BFGoodrich off-road tires, a 12,000-lb Warn winch, full skid plates, 4.10:1 gears, more lighting and two-tone paint and graphics.
+Power Wagons get electric locking front and rear differentials, a front antiroll bar disconnect, specific suspension with Bilstein shocks, 32-inch BFGoodrich off-road tires, a 12,000-lb Warn winch, full skid plates, 4.10:1 gears and 6.4-liter V8.
 Three trim levels parallel the Tradesman, SLT and Laramie trim (and most options) of other HD Rams.